Friendship is important to me. True friendship, that is.

 I have kept every handmade birthday and Christmas card Judy has given me.
 It’s an inspiring collection.
 But Judy has given me other lovingly crafted items as well.
 My Christmas present in 2013 was a 12-page perpetual calendar, each page unique and intricately decorated by hand.
 Each of these items I possess is a reminder of all that is special about “Judy Same” and our long friendship.

 Here are examples of the handmade birthday cards and Christmas cards Judy has given me over the years.
 Note that the first Christmas card dates from 1998!

-For another birthday Judy sent me the following handmade card, about friendship.
+For one birthday Judy sent me the following handmade card, about friendship.
 It featured a poem entitled “Threads of friendship never break”.
 She didn’t compose the words – you can check out their source – but I knew they were sincere, and I was touched by this little token of our long friendship.